 (please write your surname instead of the word "surname").

 Student union contribution

-Each year Göttingen Law Faculty may award several scholarships in the form of partial or full tuition waivers to the best LLM Program applicants.
+Each year Göttingen Law Faculty may award several scholarships amounting to partial or full tuition waivers to the best applicants.
 Separate applications are not required, since all LLM Program applicants are automatically considered for these scholarships if they indicate their interest on the Program application form.